Fighting Against Forced Labour and Child Labour

 What does the Act do?

--The Act imposes an obligation on certain government institutions and private- sector entities to report on the measures taken to prevent and reduce the risk that forced labour or child labour is used by them or in their supply chains.
+The Act imposes an obligation on certain government institutions and private- sector entities to report on the measures taken to prevent and reduce the risk that forced labour or child labour is used by them or in their supply chains.

--Gives the Minister (of Public Safety) the power to require an entity to provide certain information.
+Gives the Minister (of Public Safety) the power to require an entity to provide certain information.

 Who is the Act Applicable to?

-(a) government institutions producing, purchasing or distributing goods in Canada or elsewhere; and
+- Government institutions producing, purchasing or distributing goods in Canada or elsewhere; and

-(b) entities producing goods in Canada or elsewhere or in importing goods produced outside Canada.
+- Entities producing goods in Canada or elsewhere or in importing goods produced outside Canada.

 Are you an “Entity” as per the Act?